You’re more likely to survive in a plane crash than to click on the banner: lead forms vs chatbots

 There is one more piece of research.
 Interviewers asked entrepreneurs where they see better results in lead generation.
 There were the following results:

-As you can see, chat and chatbots are the most engaging tools comparing to forms.
+So what is a bot?
+It’s an effective tool to catch users’ attention.
+As you can see, chat and chatbots are the more engaging than forms.
 It is another proof that users like interactive chatbots more than static leadfroms.

 And one more thing about chatbots: